YEAR END APPEAL

 2023 Season Prizes!
 Now through December 31, enjoy one of these unique gifts...

 Donate a minimum of $25 to receive this special gift for your fridge.

 Sleek yet mysterious.
 Donate a minimum of $250 to receive this fashionable gift.

-Back by popular demand, our stunning Luminarium umbrella (last available in 2014) is yours with a $500 donation!
+Our stunning Luminarium umbrella is yours with a $500 donation!

-Donate a minimum of $1000 to receive this exciting 2022 Gift Bundle, including the magnet, mask, calendar, tote bag, and umbrella.
+Donate a minimum of $1000 to receive this exciting 2023 Gift Bundle, including the magnet, pen, calendar, tote bag, and umbrella.

 Photos on this page courtesy of Kim Holman and Rosoff Awards